apache/incubator-seata-website/docs/en-us/userguide/install_server.md

     telent 127.0.0.1 8002
     ```

-- Install the Fescar client and test if the downloading works.
+- Install the Seata client and test if the downloading works.

     ```sh
     dfget --url "http://${resourceUrl}" --output ./resource.png --node "127.0.0.1"